infinitelambda/dbt-tags/README.md

 ## Quick Demo

-Jump into [Getting](https://dbt-tags.iflambda.com/latest/getting-started.html) Started](https://dbt-tags.iflambda.com/latest/getting-started.html) page for more details on how to start using this package.
+Jump into the [Getting Started](https://dbt-tags.iflambda.com/latest/getting-started.html) page for more details on how to start using this package.

 Here is a quick live demo: